1. EN

 • Building a shed or outbuilding

-• Using the right-of-way to turn around heavy equipment
+• Using the ROW to turn around heavy equipment

-• Driving or transporting heavy equipment or heavy loads on or across the right-of-way
+• Driving or transporting heavy equipment or heavy loads on or across the ROW

-• Storing or piling material like earth, gravel or construction equipment on the right-of-way
+• Storing or piling material like earth, gravel or construction equipment on the ROW

-All of these activities and more need written consent from the pipeline operator to ensure the continued integrity and safe operation of the pipeline.
+All of these activities and more require written consent from the pipeline operator to ensure the safety of the public and the continued integrity and safe operation of the pipeline.
+Follow the instructions on the written consent form and submit to:

 transcanada-call-before-you-dig-1280x720.jpg